EU MDR Clinical Evaluation Requirement – Understanding the CER

 - Technical device description & specifications, including images as they exist

 - Overview of intended claims

-- Current state of the device
+- The current state of the device

-- Clinical evaluation comprising a summary of clinical data, analysis and review
+- Clinical evaluation comprising a summary of clinical data, analysis, and review

 - Risk management documentation- Assessment of performance, safety, and conformity to claims & standards

-It is essential to ensure consistency with relevant clinical data and describe the merit and limitations of any data cited or included in the evaluation.
+It is essential to ensure consistency with relevant clinical data.
+And describe the merit and limitations of any data cited or included in the evaluation.

 Read More on Completing an EU MDR Clinical Evaluation Report